 Godden, Wood, Rougvie, Pates, McLaughlin, Hazard, Nevin, Spackman, Dixon, Speedie, Murphy

 Played on a dreadful sandy pitch in a bitter wind, the crowd of 45,355 would see United dominate the match.
-But Atkinson was all out of luck, as a clinicial Chelsea took their chances to inflict a damaging defeat on their hosts.
+But Atkinson was all out of luck, as a clinical Chelsea took their chances to inflict a damaging defeat on their hosts.
 Inevitably for Atkinson, it would be Dixon who landed the knockout blows.

 Tony Godden would play his part in the win.
 Brought into the team in place of Steve Francis, the on-loan keeper from West Brom had conceded an indirect free kick from which Ipswich scored their equaliser in the previous match.
 But in denying both Robson and Mark Hughes, Godden was doing his bit to frustrate his former manager Atkinson.